hphuongdhsp/ml-blog/_posts/2022-08-03-segmentation-model-part3.md

     valid_frame.to_csv(f"{data_root}/csv_file/valid.csv", index=False)
 ```

-Where `get_all_items`, `mkdir` are two supported functions (defined in `utils.py` file) which help us to find all items in a given folder and make a new folder.
+Where `get_all_items`, `mkdir` are two supported functions (defined in `utils.py` file) that help us to find all items in a given folder and make a new folder.

 Before going define the dataloader and model, let's recall some main features of `Pytorch Lightning`.
-For more information, you can find in [Pytorch Lightning](https://pytorch-lightning.readthedocs.io/en/stable/).
+For more information, you can find it at [Pytorch Lightning](https://pytorch-lightning.readthedocs.io/en/stable/).

 ## 3. Pytorch Lightnining